YasirAli21-cmd/Phishing-Website-Detection/README.md

 ## 🎯 Problem Statement <a name="problem-statement"></a>

 Phishing attacks are increasing every year, and most users lack the technical knowledge to identify fake or malicious websites.
 Traditional blacklist-based solutions fail to detect newly created phishing URLs, leaving users vulnerable.

-The challenge is to build an intelligent system that can:
-- Detect phishing websites in real time.
-- Analyze URLs based on patterns rather than static lists.
-- Provide clear and understandable results to non-technical users.

 YSENTRY addresses this problem by using Machine Learning to classify URLs based on their structural and lexical characteristics.